ijinjay/Snow/README.md

 use TabViewController
 For the course *Embedded Developing*

-Until now, finished the basic data mining and show data.
+Until now, finished the basic functions.

+Use the third libraray
+> FrameAccessor :For draw Bar
+> MkFoundationKit :For draw Bar
+> MBProgressHUD :For show simple tips
+> Source filefolder is used for drawwing bar

 ---